 An endpoint is any device connected to your networks, such as laptops, mobile phones, and computers.
 It can also be Internet-enabled equipment, such as medical devices, robots, sensors, and other hardware.
-The more end users that are introduced, the more potential avenues your organization has for suspicious activity or cyberattacks that exploit vulnerabilities.
+The more endpoints that are introduced, the bigger the attack surface your organization has – all of which can fall prey to nefarious activities and cyberattacks that exploit vulnerabilities within these endpoints.

 What Are the Key Components of EDR Security?

 - Collection.
 You’ll need software with EDR capabilities to monitor all endpoint events and record the data for later analysis.
-You should include all possible endpoints, not just internal ones – including those that come from client devices and third-party vendors.
+You should include all possible endpoints, not just internal ones (including those from client devices and third-party vendors).

 - Automated responses.
-If you already know some endpoint cybersecurity risks, such as malware or ransomware, you can use automated responses to address malicious activity as it happens.
-Some instances may benefit from a simple alert to your information security stakeholders or something more drastic such as severing the connection.
+If you already know some specific endpoint cybersecurity risks, such as malware or ransomware, you can use automatic responses to address malicious activity as it happens.
+Some instances may benefit from a simple alert to your information security stakeholders; others might require something more drastic such as severing the connection.

 - Analysis.
 Finally, the best use of the data collected from continuous monitoring of endpoint detection is to understand what it all means.
 Analysis and research of endpoint security data will allow you to take action against emerging cyber threats.

-A key element of successful EDR is smart, efficient software that handles the automation for you, freeing up your team to work on the advanced threats.
-ZenGRC makes creating automated cybersecurity actions simple – all while offering the complex, in-depth reporting you need to keep your endpoint security at its best.
+A key element of successful EDR is intelligent, efficient software that handles the automation for you, freeing up your team to work on the advanced threats.
+The RiskOptics ROAR Platform makes creating automated cybersecurity actions simple – all while offering the complex, in-depth reporting you need to keep your endpoint security at its best.